-The Balancing Pool and ENMAX Energy Corporation ("ENMAX") are seeking to set aside an arbitration award on the basis that they did not receive a fair hearing.
+The Balancing Pool and ENMAX are seeking to set aside an arbitration award on the basis that they did not receive a fair hearing.
 The Alberta Court of Queen's Bench ("ABQB") dismissed the Balancing Pool and ENMAX's allegations of unfairness on June 26, 2019.
 The Balancing Pool and ENMAX, however, sought leave to appeal the ABQB's decision at the Court of Appeal, which was granted on Feb.
 13, 2020.
-The appeal is scheduled to be heard on April 8, 2021.
-TransAlta believes that the Court of Appeal will affirm the ABQB decision that the arbitration proceeding was fair.
+The appeal was heard on July 8, 2021.
+After the hearing, counsel for ENMAX raised concerns that one of the three justices on the appeal panel was distracted during the hearing.
+The justice has since recused herself from the hearing and the parties made submissions with respect to whether the remaining two justices can continue to issue the decision or whether a new hearing is required.
+On Nov.
+8, 2021, the Alberta Court of Appeal released its decision and ordered that the appeal be re-heard by a new three-person panel of the Court of Appeal, which was heard on Jan.
+27, 2022.
+The Company remains of the view that the Court of Appeal will affirm the ABQB decision that the arbitration proceeding was fair.